 A few attractions will spice up our morning.
 We will climb the cathedral bell tower and see the city as the guards once did while defending it.
 We will walk to the former Jewish area with a preserved synagogue and head across the largest Maribor park to the renowned restaurant Trije ribniki, where we will enjoy a delicious lunch.
 In the afternoon, we will have time for a short visit to the foothills of Pohorje, where we will take the cable car to the top to admire a wonderful view of the city and the Drava valley.

-The hotel offers 137 air conditioned rooms with an LCD TV, mini bar and free WiFi.
+The hotel offers 36 spacious and comfortable rooms with natural elements as well as an LCD TV, mini bar, air conditioning unit and free WiFi.

 Maribor and its old town centre will amaze you with their cultural-historical attractions and the hospitality of the locals.
 The beautiful town square with famous edifices, Lent with the oldest vine in the world, the City Park with three fishponds and the Pyramid… Coffee and tea shops will lure you to the charming small streets and alleys where you will be able to chat with friends and relive your experiences after the sightseeing.